eschava/psmqtt/doc/usage.md

 ### <a name='HomeAssistantDiscoveryMessages'></a>HomeAssistant Discovery Messages

 The `<HomeAssistant discovery options>` specification in each [task definition](#Configurationfile) is optional.
-If it is specified, psmqtt will generate MQTT messages that follow the [Home Assistant MQTT discovery message specs](https://www.home-assistant.io/integrations/mqtt/#discovery-messages).
+If it is specified, PSMQTT will generate MQTT messages that follow the [Home Assistant MQTT discovery message specs](https://www.home-assistant.io/integrations/mqtt/#discovery-messages).

 These messages are extremehely useful to quickly setup connect **PSMQTT** and **Home Assistant** (HA) together, since HA will automatically detect the presence of PSMQTT "sensors".